ShareKM/KMAP-C/src/README.md

 # KMAP-C Source Files

-The `src` folder contains the core C++ source code files used to define and implement the kinetic models, optimization routines, and utility functions.
-These files may compiled and integrated with the MEX functions to allow for MATLAB integration.
+The `src` folder contains the core C++ source code files used to define and implement the kinetic models, input functions, optimization routines, and utility functions.
+These files may compiled and integrated with other high-level languages, such as the MEX functions to allow for MATLAB integration.

 ## Source Files